California Minimum Wage

 Impact of Increasing Minimum Wage

+The increase of minimum wage has sparked on ongoing debate between supporters and opponents of a minimum wage increase.
+Check out our page on the minimum wage debate.
 While the consensus among minimum wage advocates is that mandating a fair pay floor that reflects the rising costs of living, others contend that there are often unintended consequences.

 Lower income workers, for whom the mandatory wage increase was intended to benefit, often suffer as a consequence from unintended effects.